Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 At this point we've seen the 3 basic layers of firmware in the Ralink IC:

 1. U-boot: The device's bootloader.
-It understands the device's memory map kickstarts the main firmware execution
+It understands the device's memory map, kickstarts the main firmware execution and takes care of some other low level tasks
 2. ATP: Controls the bare metal, parallel processes, etc. as a linux-based kernel
 3. Busybox: A small binary including reduced versions of multiple linux commands.
 It also supplies the `shell` we call those commands from.